 Just a quick word about the site and images.
 I do not have my e-commerce capabilities set up yet.
 But if you have any questions about sizes or pricing, please contact me via the contact form.

-All of the images in the Dreamscapes and Fairytales galleries were shot on infrared film, and most of them I printed myself in the darkroom.
+All of the images in the Dreamscapes and Fairytales galleries were shot on infrared film, and many of them I printed myself in the darkroom.
 If things go as planned, I will hopefully get back into darkroom work again someday.
 Until then, all of the images ordered would be a high res scan and archival digital print.
-These negatives are too precious to me to let strangers handle.

 – Amber Solow